FusionFi/FusionFi-Cardano-loan-management/ccf-loans-onchain/README.md

 ---

-Currently working on potential exploits
+Currently working on V3 Testing - Supply Pools for Crypto && P2P Lending

-NOTE - When you mint an oracle or a loan, you will need to record the tokens (Units) in `offchain/variables.ts` to be used for later transactions.
+> NOTE - When you mint an oracle or a loan, you will need to record the tokens (Units) in
+> `offchain/variables.ts` to be used for later transactions.

 ## Running Your Own Tests